Merge x AI: Demo Day — watch product demos, see how top teams build with Merge, and preview what’s coming soon.

 Data Processing Agreement

-This Data Processing Agreement, including its Annexes (“DPA”), is entered into by Merge API, Inc., a Delaware corporation having its principal place of business at 353 Sacramento St., Floor 21, San Francisco, CA 94111 (“Company” or “Merge”), and Counterparty (defined below).
+This Data Processing Agreement, including its Annexes (“DPA”), is entered into as of the last date executed below by Merge API, Inc., a Delaware corporation having its principal place of business at 353 Sacramento Street, San Francisco CA 94111 (“Merge”), and Customer.

-Merge provides its proprietary, Software-as-a-Service solution for integrating HR, payroll, recruiting, and accounting platforms (“Service(s)”) to Customers and End Customer (each as defined below).
+Merge provides its proprietary, Software-as-a-Service solution for integrating HR, payroll, recruiting, and accounting platforms (the “Service”) to Customers and End Users (as defined below).
 The provision of the Service involves the Processing of Personal Data subject to the Data Protection Laws, and the purpose of this DPA is to set forth the terms under which Merge Processes the Personal Data.
+In the provision of the Service by Merge to Customer, Customer acts as the Processor and Merge acts as a Subprocessor.

 If Customer and Merge have executed a written data processing agreement governing the processing of personal data by means of the Service, then the terms of such signed data processing agreement between the parties will supersede this DPA.